lbke/ssr-theory/readme.md

        header: {"X-PAID": true}
     })
 }
-// this function will be run during static render for all the private articles of the database, and also be run during request-time render
+// This is the tricky part: this function will be run during static render
+// for all the private articles of the database,
+// and also be run during request-time render
-// there is no way to tell whether it's static or request-time render, because you don't need to! export async function propsGetter(req: Request): Props {
+// there is no way to tell whether it's static or request-time render,
+// because you don't need to!
+export async function propsGetter(req: Request): Props {
     const { urlParams, header } = req
-    // We argue that checking authentication in "getServerSideProps" is an anti-pattern, and since we also want to support static render, security is checked and headers are set by an upfront server if (header["X-PAID"] === true) {
+    // We argue that checking authentication in "getServerSideProps" is an anti-pattern,
+    // and since we also want to support static render,
+    // security is checked and headers are set by an upfront server if (header["X-PAID"] === true) {
        const privateArticle = await fetchPrivateArticle(urlParams.id)
        return { privateArticle }